Sakharam Ganesh Pandit: United States v. Bhagat Singh Thind

 Pandit represented a fellow Indian American, Bhagat Singh Thind, in the 1923 case United States v.
 Bhagat Singh Thind before the Supreme Court.
 The Court found that Thind was ineligible for United States citizenship because he did not qualify as a "white person".

 Following this case, the Bureau of Naturalization began action to strip Pandit and other Indian Americans of their citizenship, arguing it had been "illegally procured".
 By the time Pandit's case came to trial in 1926, forty-two of sixty-nine citizenships granted to Indians had been revoked.
 Pandit, a skilled lawyer, argued that under the doctrine of equitable estoppel, he would be irreversibly harmed by the revocation of his American citizenship, which he had reasonably relied upon - he would become stateless, lose his property and law license, and his wife would lose her citizenship as well.

 Judge Paul McCormick, the initial trial judge, ruled in Pandit's favor, accepting his arguments wholeheartedly.
 In 1926, in U.S. v.
 Pandit, the Ninth Circuit upheld McCormick's ruling under the doctrine of res judicata.
 As a result of Pandit's case, the US government subsequently dropped its other denaturalization cases against Indian Americans.

 In 1930, Pandit was listed by a House of Representatives committee investigating communism (the Fish Committee) as one of the executive chairs of the Los Angeles branch of the All-America Anti-Imperialist League, describing him as an active participant "in the fight for independence of oppressed nationalities".
-In 1948, the Luce–Celler Act removed racial qualifications for naturalization under United States law, although it set strict nationality-based quotas that limited immigration from many predominantly non-white countries.
-Pandit died in Los Angeles in 1959 at the age of 84.
+In 1946, the Luce–Celler Act removed racial qualifications for naturalization under United States law, although it set strict nationality-based quotas that limited immigration from many predominantly non-white countries.
+Pandit died at his home in Los Angeles on August 7, 1959.